iamharsh42/my-javascript-journey/Stopwatch using js/Readme.md

 Stopwatch using js

-This is a good looking stopwatch made using simple javascript functions.
+I've made this simple and good-looking stopwatch using simple JavaScript functions.
 I've used the "setInterval" and "clearInterval" functions to make things work smoothly.

 #Screenshots